dampcardboard/ross_02/wiki/timeline.md

 - **Late Therendor.** Strange red lightning and grey stone...
 And now, the gnollish village of Znir.
 Strange visions.

 - **Early Eyre.** Arrival at the Great Crag.
 By means we did not chose.
+- **Middle Eyre.** Tomorrow, Sora Katra and Leonus will speak.
+What she will ask, we know not.

 - **Mid Dravago.** The end of the three month period that Valon can bring Leonus to the Sisters of Sora Kell.